-We are conducting a Phase 1/2 clinical trial of AAV-RPGR in XLRP patients.
-AAV-RPGR is delivered via subretinal injection of up to 1mL with the potential for the surgeon to use multiple retinotomies targeting the region of the central retina, including the macula and fovea.
+We conducted a Phase 1/2 clinical trial of botaretigene sparoparvovec in XLRP patients.
+Botaretigene sparoparvovec was delivered via subretinal injection of up to 1mL with the potential for the surgeon to use multiple retinotomies targeting the region of the central retina, including the macula and fovea.

 In the dose escalation portion of the Phase 1/2 trial, we enrolled 13 patients, including 10 young adults and 3 children.
-After we completed dosing patients in the dose escalation portion of the study, we began enrolling patients in the randomized, controlled, extension portion of the Phase 1/2 trial.
+After we completed dosing patients in the dose escalation portion of the study, we enrolled patients in the randomized, controlled, extension portion of the Phase 1/2 trial.
 We disclosed six-month data from the dose escalation portion of the study as a late-breaker at the American Society of Retina Specialists 2020 Virtual Annual Meeting in July 2020, nine-month data at EURETINA 2020 Virtual Congress in October 2020 and twelve-month data at the American Academy of Ophthalmology 2020 Virtual Annual Meeting in November 2020.
-Data from each time point revealed that patients treated with low (n=3) and intermediate (n=4) dose AAV-RPGR experienced statistically significant improvement in retinal sensitivity.
+Data from each time point revealed that patients treated with low (n=3) and intermediate (n=4) dose botaretigene sparoparvovec experienced statistically significant improvement in retinal sensitivity.
 Nine-month data also indicated significant improvement in vision-guided mobility, and at 12-months, six of seven patients continued to show improved or stable vision in the treated eye.
-Each patient was treated with subretinal delivery of AAV-RPGR in one eye and the patient's other eye served as an untreated control.
+Each patient was treated with subretinal delivery of botaretigene sparoparvovec in one eye and the patient's other eye served as an untreated control.
 The primary endpoint of the trial is safety, with secondary endpoints assessing changes in visual function at pre-specified timepoints post-treatment.
 Baseline values were determined in triplicate.
-We also announced in July 2020 that based on the data from those dose escalation cohorts, we anticipate initiating in 2021 the Phase 3 Lumeos clinical trial of AAV-RPGR for the treatment of patients with XLRP caused by mutations in the RPGR gene.
 Additionally, based on the safety and efficacy profile, the low and intermediate doses are being evaluated in the ongoing randomized, controlled, extension portion of the Phase 1/2 study, which completed enrollment in the first half of 2020.